-All appeals from the circuit, chancery and youth courts of the state come to the Supreme Court.
-By statute, certain appeals must be retained in and decided by the Supreme Court; others may be assigned by the Supreme Court to the Court of Appeals.
+Certain appeals are, as a class, retained in and decided by the Supreme Court; others may be assigned by the Supreme Court to the Court of Appeals.
 Retained cases include those which involve:

 - (a) the imposition of the death penalty;

 - (b) utility rates;

 - (c) annexations;

 - (d) bond issues;

 - (e) election contests;

 - (f) a trial court's holding a statute unconstitutional;

 - (g) bar discipline matters;

 - (h) judicial performance matters; and

-- (i) certified questions from federal court.
+- (I) certified questions from federal court.